 For students seeking to begin their professional design studies as undergraduates, the Landscape Architecture Department offers the Accelerated Master of Landscape Architecture (MLA).
-The Accelerated Master of Landscape Architecture (MLA) program provides a seamless course of study leading from undergraduate freshman year to the conferral of the Professional Master of Landscape Architecture degree.
-The Accelerated MLA is comprised of 155 credit hours of integrated pregraduate and graduate coursework.
+The Accelerated Master of Landscape Architecture program provides a seamless course of study leading from undergraduate freshman year to the conferral of the Master of Landscape Architecture professional degree.
+The Accelerated MLA is comprised of 155 credit hours of integrated pre-graduate and graduate coursework.
 The degree consists of 71 credit hours of pre-graduate coursework taken over two years followed by 84 credit hours of graduate coursework.
-At the conclusion of 71 credit hours of pregraduate study, students move directly to graduate study.
-A transition from undergraduate to graduate standing occurs at the end of the fourth year Spring semester after completion of 120 credits.
-Students must be in good standing with a minimum cumulative GPA of 3.0 or better.
-A Bachelor degree is not awarded at any point in the program.

-The department maintains close ties with the architecture, and interior design departments in the college, and with landscape architecture professionals.
+The department maintains close ties with the architecture, and interior architecture departments in the college, and with landscape architecture professionals.
 Professional advisory boards regularly review the curriculum to maintain program relevance.

-Students applying to the Landscape Architecture Department should plan for the financial aspects of a design education.
+Applicants should plan for the financial aspects of a design education.
 This includes the costs of computers, software, travel and field trips, tools and equipment, and modeling supplies.
 Students must also have continuing access to a laptop computer through purchase, lease or other arrangements.
 For further information contact the CARTA Student Services & Advising Center.